International Right of Way Association: Annual International Education Conference

 Each year, the IRWA holds its Annual International Education Conference at a different chapter host site, which is attended by over 1,000 right of way professionals from all over the world who meet in one location to partake in educational sessions, network with other professionals, complete courses for credit toward a certification or designation, and showcase services at the expo event.

 The host site is typically voted on five years in advance at the IRWA Board of Directors meeting during the last day of the conference.

 The IRWA also hosts its Annual Awards Luncheon ceremony on the Monday afternoon at the conference where it recognizes individuals, companies, and IRWA chapters who have made valuable contributions towards advancing the right of way profession.
 In addition, the IRWA recognizes all of its members who have received the SR/WA designation after the preceding conference at the SR/WA Breakfast Ceremony, which is held on the Tuesday morning of the conference.

 Right of Way Magazine

 IRWA's publication, Right of Way Magazine, has an international audience of professionals employed by private industry and government agencies.
-Recognized as the voice of the Right of Way Profession, the bimonthly magazine features noteworthy infrastructure projects, industry updates, and valuable information affecting all facets of right of way.
-Editorial contributors are experts in appraisal, engineering, environmental, relocation, surveying, transportation, asset management, land acquisition, and real estate law.
+The bimonthly magazine features noteworthy infrastructure projects, industry updates, and valuable information relating to the right of way.
+Editorial contributors are given by those employed in appraisal, engineering, environmental, relocation, surveying, transportation, asset management, land acquisition, and real estate law.